-Hennepin Avenue South (W Lake Street to Douglas Avenue)
+Hennepin South Reconstruction (W Lake Street to Douglas Avenue)

 We have completed the survey about what you think of and how you use Hennepin Avenue South between W Lake Street and Douglas Avenue.
 We thank all of those that participated in the survey and we will have the results to share with you soon.